 How to negotiate your OTA salary

-Negotiating a proper OTA salary is not that hard.
+Negotiating a proper OTA salary doesn’t have to be difficult.
 You simply need to state the facts—and have a solid rationale for requesting more pay.

-A good salary negotiation is always founded in research.
+A good salary negotiation is always grounded in research.

 First of all, you’ll want to gather as much information as you can about comparable positions.
-You might be the best OTA ever created, but you cannot earn more than what the market can support.
+You might be the best OTA ever, but you cannot earn more than what the market can support.

 I also recommend that you explore the resources cited in this article; you can find much more nuanced data on salaries if you do some digging.
 When you’re doing your research, also consider the number of years you’ve been in practice, your chosen setting and patient population, and any OTA specializations or certifications you might hold.